 Owning a horse that I just bought and a horse that I’m in the process of selling is hard. 🙁

 For one, I feel bad because I’m trying to spend more time with Raglan and less with Ezhno, which makes me feel guilty even though logically I know Ezhno’s certainly not being neglected.
 For two, I have a bigger bond with Ezhno than I do with Raglan, which makes me feel guilty for not “loving” Rags as much as I feel like I should.
-For three, as time goes on I’m just really done with the whole situation, and then I feel guilty for wanting so badly to get rid of a horse that’s done so much for me.
+I’m just really done with the whole situation.

 Trainer M loaned me a saddle/girth, so Wednesday morning I went out with the intention to climb aboard my giant beast for the first time since I bought him.
 My mother came with me to take video, so enjoy: